 Vegan double chocolate chip cookies are fudgy, thick, soft, and chewy!
 They’re quick and easy to make, made with one bowl, dairy-free, and can be gluten-free.
 This delicious dessert is perfect for chocolate lovers.
 It’s packed with gooey chocolate chips and an irresistible flavor!

-- 1 cup vegan chocolate chips, preferably semisweet
+- 1 cup vegan chocolate chips, plus more for topping

 - Preheat the oven to 350 degrees F. Line a large baking sheet with parchment paper.

 - Add vegan butter, sugar, and brown sugar to a large bowl.
 Using a handheld electric mixer or stand mixer, cream the butter and sugar together until light and fluffy.
 Add non-dairy milk and vanilla extract, then cream together once more until combined.